ooyala/atlantis-aquarium/README.md

 ## clone repos
 First, create **$HOME/repos** folder and clone atlantis-aquarium repo under this folder.
-Then find **$HOME/repos/atlantis-aquarium/bin/clone-repos** script and run the script will clone several atlantis coomponents repos that aquarium needs into **$HOME/repos** folder
+Then find **$HOME/repos/atlantis-aquarium/bin/clone-repos** script and run it; the script will clone several atlantis coomponents repos that aquarium needs into **$HOME/repos** folder

 ```